 update the Google Shopping XML file

-They concern the places that AI can use when generating answers.
+They concern the places that AI can use when creating answers.

 Examples: